Table of Contents

 Why are recommendations important?

 Amazon was the first to bring the recommendation engine in early 2000 and its rise thereafter has been phenomenal.
 The recommendation engine attributes to 35% of Amazon’s product sale.
-Another case is of JD Sports, which launched a recommendation engine for their outdoor brand, Millets.
+Another case is JD Sports, which launched a recommendation engine for its outdoor brand, Millets.
 As a result, their conversion rates increased by 332% and the proportionate site revenue from product recommendations is now almost a fifth of all sales.
 So, neglecting recommendation engines is not advisable.
 Overall, 50% of online sales now happen through mobile with a dramatic YoY increase.
-Retailers should implement recommendation engines and start channelizing customers with store-apps.
+Retailers should implement recommendation engines and start channelizing customers with store apps.

 CASE STUDY: Enhancing Shopping Experience for e-Commerce & Retail Download Now